mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     >[!CAUTION]
     >
     >You cannot use an existing landing page subdomain.

-    >
-    >Delegating an invalid subdomain to Adobe is not allowed.
+    Delegating an invalid subdomain to Adobe is not allowed.
 Make sure you enter a valid subdomain which is owned by your organization, such as marketing.yourcompany.com.

-    >[!NOTE]
-    >
-    >Multi-level subdomains such as 'email.marketing.yourcompany.com' are currently not supported.
+    Multi-level subdomains such as 'email.marketing.yourcompany.com' are currently not supported.

 1. The record to be placed in your DNS servers displays.
 Copy this record, or download a CSV file, then navigate to your domain hosting solution to generate the matching DNS record.